 Founded in 1957, and registered in 1994 as a Company, Dr Agarwal's Eye Hospital is a leading chain of eye hospitals with predominant presence in Tamil Nadu.
-Lead by renowned Dr Amar Agarwal, the Company has been a pioneer and leader in the Indian Ophthalmology market with an established market position, healthy brand recall in the eye care segment.
+Under the able leadership of Dr Amar Agarwal, the Company has been a pioneer and leader in the Indian Ophthalmology market with an established market position, healthy brand recall in the eye care segment.

-It offers comprehensive services in the eye-care segment including Cataract, Glaucoma, Laser Correction, Corner and Refractive, Retina, and Squint among others.
+It offers comprehensive services in the eye-care segment including Cataract, Glaucoma, Laser Correction, Cornea and Refractive, Retina, and Squint among others.
 It has presence in multiple locations in Tamil Nadu and Rajasthan.